How to Become a Millionaire – From a Stay-at-Home Mom

 - Cut Expenses – Using Mint I was able to see where we were spending too much money, so I cut back some expenses and started putting that money toward paying off our house

-- Contribute the Max to Roth IRA – Following Chris Hogan’s advice, my husband and I are going to contribute the max of $5,500 each to grow our money tax-free.
+- Contribute the Max to Roth IRA and Traditional – Following Chris Hogan’s advice, my husband and I are going to contribute the max of $5,500 each to grow our money tax-free.

 - Paying off our Mortgage – After we max out our IRA for the year, then we are going to focus on putting any extra money toward paying off our house.
 Hopefully, we’ll be able to do this by the end of next year so we can focus on contributing to our investments and other passive forms of income.
 (You can still reach millionaire status without paying off your mortgage, I’m just choosing to do this)